 The duties of Graduate Assistants continue throughout the semester on all days that the University is open for regular business.
-Note, the university is still open for regular business during Fall and Spring Breaks even though classes are not held.
 The duties of Graduate Assistants normally begin with the start of classes each term and end when the final examination period has ended.